Spectral optimization for Robin Laplacian on domains admitting parallel coordinates: Introduction

 Our second result concerns an optimization of the second Robin eigenvalue in the exterior of a convex set under the assumption that the curvature $\kp$ of the boundary is non-negative and bounded from above by a fixed constant $\kp_\circ > 0$.
 The exterior of a disk with the boundary curvature $\kp_\circ$, in other words, with the radius $\kp_\circ^{-1}$, turns out be the unique maximizer.
 This new result complements the optimization of the lowest Robin eigenvalue in the exterior of a bounded set considered recently in~\cite{KL17a, KL17b}.
 It is not yet clear whether the stated condition on the curvature can be replaced by a more standard perimeter-type constraint.
 In contrast to the previous case, the Robin coefficient is now assumed to be negative as otherwise the spectrum of the respective Laplacian is purely essential and coincides with $[0,\infty)$, making thus the spectral optimization question void.
 In the proof, we again take advantage of the fact that the parallel coordinates are globally well defined.
 We apply the min-max principle to the span of the two transplanted eigenfunctions of the Robin Laplacian on the exterior of the disk corresponding to its first and second eigenvalues, respectively.
 Since the eigenfunction corresponding to the second eigenvalue is not radial, its transplantation is more involved and contains an additional geometric insight.

-In the setting of bounded domains, it has been proved that the disk is a maximizer of the second Robin eigenvalue having a fixed area \cite{FL18a} or a fixed perimeter \cite{FL18b}, provided that the negative boundary parameter lies in a specific interval.
-An analogous result has recently been proved in~\cite{GL19} for the third Robin eigenvalue with the maximizer being the union of two disks and with the negative boundary parameter again lying in a specific interval.
-In this context, we would like to emphasize that the optimization result for the second Robin eigenvalue in the present paper holds for \emph{all negative values} of the boundary parameters.
+In the setting of bounded domains, it has been proved that the disk is a maximizer of the second Robin eigenvalue having a fixed area \cite{FL18a} (see also~\cite{FL18b}), provided that the negative boundary parameter lies in a specific interval.
+An analogous result has recently been proved in~\cite{GL19} for the third Robin eigenvalue with the maximizer being the union of two disjoint disks and with the negative boundary parameter again lying in a specific interval.
+In this context, we would like to emphasize that the optimization result for the second Robin eigenvalue in the present paper holds for \emph{all negative values} of the boundary parameter.